Electric cable a lifeline for idled symbol of Korean cooperation

 Kaesong opened in 2004 as part of a so-called sunshine policy of engagement and optimism between the two Koreas, still technically at war after their 1950-53 civil conflict ended in a truce, not a treaty.

-North Korea, which has struggled over the years to feed its people, generates barely enough electricity to light even its main residential centers.
+North Korea, which has struggled over the years to feed its people, generates barely enough electricity to light even its main residential centres.

 On Wednesday, four South Korean workers returned home across the Demilitarized Zone from Kaesong, one complaining of a stomach ailment.